lostdelight/spotify-launcher-conf/README.md

 # spotify-launcher-conf
-A OpenGL configuration for Onboard GPU's using AUR Spotify
+A customized OpenGL configuration optimized for integrated graphics processors (IGPUs) accessible via AUR If the file  /etc/spotify-launcher.conf  does not exist, create it and add the following contents.